ULL-ESIT-DMSI-1920/vue-fundamentals-laura-manzini-alu0101531700/README.md

 - [ X ] Use Vue Devtools.
 Configure it to work with file://
 - [ X ] Add v-on: Start by simulating in the console what we are going to do
 - [ X ] Add button to add the new item when clicked
-- [ ] Add v-on:keyup.enter to the input element
+- [ X ] Add v-on:keyup.enter to the input element
-- [ ] Shorthands for v-on
+- [ X ] Shorthands for v-on
-- [ ] Use a method `saveItem` to factorice
+- [ X ] Use a method `saveItem` to factorice
-- [ ] Reset the input when finished the insertion
+- [ X ] Reset the input when finished the insertion
-- [ ] Check the method using the debugger
+- [ X ] Check the method using the debugger
 - [ ] v-if and v-else
-- [ ] Add states: default and edition

 This repository contains the example code for the [Vue.js Fundamentals](https://vueschool.io/courses/vuejs-fundamentals) course.